Moe Lemay

-Maurice Lemay (born February 18, 1962) is a Canadian former professional ice hockey player who played 317 games in the National Hockey League.
+Maurice Lemay (February 18, 1962 – October 18, 2024) was a Canadian professional ice hockey player who played 317 games in the National Hockey League.
 He played for the Vancouver Canucks, Edmonton Oilers, Boston Bruins and Winnipeg Jets.
 Lemay won the Stanley Cup with Edmonton in 1987.
 He moved to Europe in 1989 and spent several years playing in the 2nd Bundesliga, the second-tier league in Germany, before retiring in 2000.

 Lemay was born in Saskatoon, Saskatchewan.
 As a youth, he played in the 1975 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from South Ottawa.
+He died on October 18, 2024, at the age of 62.